graysky2/streamzap/README.md

 * Start lirc using your init system (systemd, openrc, upstart, etc.)
 * Place `kodi/Lircmap.xml` into `~/.kodi/userdata/`
 * Place `kodi/remote.xml` into `~/.kodi/userdata/keymaps/`
+* Note there does not appear to be a need to define a custom config in `/etc/lirc/lircd.conf.d/` any more.
+Just use the package provided `devinput.lircd.conf`

 #### Optional setup/custom script
 * Optionally place `kodi/audio_switch/audio_switch.py` in `~/bin/` (note you likely need to edit the code to match your system, see the thread in the comments of the file).